 Gus received a Bachelor of Science in Architecture from Georgia Institute of Technology and a Master of Architecture from the University of Pennsylvania.
 He is a LEED Associate, Certified Emergency Vehicle Operator, and a Volunteer Firefighter for the Conshohocken Fire Department.

-Jennifer has experience in commercial interiors and in model fabrication for professional projects and exhibitions.
+Jennifer has been a key team member on our projects at Richards Medical Research Labs at the University of Pennsylvania, the Fox Costume Collection at Drexel University, and Rhodes Hall at Cornell University.
 In addition to her professional work, she served as an AmeriCorps Assistant Team Leader in Denver, where she was nominated 2013 Corps Member of the Year and worked with several affordable housing and community improvement organizations including Habitat for Humanity, Rebuild Together and The Cezar Chavez Foundation.
 Jennifer graduated with a Bachelor of Architecture from The Cooper Union.
 She is the recipient of the Abraham E. Kazan Award given to a graduating student whose thesis demonstrated excellence in urban design.